The Giant Gila Monster (1959) Review

 The Giant Gila Monster has, for some reason, remained a minor cult classic.
 I tried to watch it again recently, suspecting I was maybe too young at the time to appreciate the cheesy, outdated qualities of it, but I still can’t sit through it from beginning to end.
 It was filmed back-to-back with The Killer Shrews, and is similarly goofy despite taking itself seriously, except there’s so little to enjoy that I can’t recommend it on any level.

-With the advent of blu ray and streaming, many of these old crappy sci-fi/horror films have been restored and look better today than they ever have.
-I look back on budget DVD collections with a certain fondness though.
-Recently the complete collection of Gamera films were released on blu ray, all restored to the highest possible picture and sound quality, all unedited and complete with bonus features, which is pretty cool, but nothing can top my excitement of first buying the Giant Monsters Collection, which had nearly all the Gamera films spread over three discs, along with a few other giant monster movies.
-The movies were all in full screen, with horrible dubbing, footage edited out (which I didn’t know at the time) and those were the only versions available back then.
+With the advent of Blu-ray and streaming, many of these old crappy sci-fi/horror films were properly restored, and they look better today than ever before.
+I look back on budget DVD collections with a certain fondness, though.
+Recently the complete collection of Gamera films was released on Blu-ray, all restored to the highest possible picture and sound quality, all unedited and complete with bonus features, which is pretty cool, but nothing can top my excitement of first buying the Giant Monsters Collection, which had nearly all the Gamera films spread over three discs, along with a few other giant monster movies.
+The movies were all in full screen, with horrible dubbing, footage edited out (which I didn’t know at the time), and those were the only versions available back then.
 Budget DVD sets are still around, mainly containing public domain genre flicks, but as an older, wiser film fan, I know better now.

 No comments: